-Deirdre Conroy, a wildlife conservation major, has built much of her undergraduate career around research.
-As a freshman, she began working with Professor Marcella Kelly by entering data for a camera trapping project.
-After completing projects on bat composition and diversity, her next project is a study in Belize on how sustainable logging impacts jaguars.
+As a wildlife conservation major, Deirdre Conroy built much of her undergraduate career around research.
+She began working with Professor Marcella Kelly during her freshman year, entering data for a camera trapping project.
+After completing projects on bat composition and diversity, she traveled to Belize to study how sustainable logging impacts jaguars.

 Find your research niche

 Our research happens on local, regional, national, and international scales.
 It’s applied, practical, and often interdisciplinary.
 And it focuses on the most important issues of our time.
 Learn more by checking out opportunities at these centers and institutes:

 For graduate students

 Independent research is a critical part of the program of study for most graduate students.
 Check out our list of faculty experts and connect with those who may have projects in your area of interest.